metaplex-foundation/docs/docs/candy-machine-v2/03-configuration.md

 }
 ```

+:::caution
+The `number` of items setting can only be updated after you create your `CMv2` if you are using `hiddentSettings`.
+When `hiddentSettings` are not used, the `number` value is used to allocate the space required by the `CMv2` account and therefore cannot be modified.

+In case you require to change the `number` of items after creating a `CMv2` without `hiddenSettings`, you can withdraw rent of your current `CMv2` and then create a new one.
+:::

 The above settings will configure a `CMv2` to operate in a similar way as a `CMv1` – although the mint order will be unpredictable.
 In other words, even the most simple v2 configuration provides an improvement over v1.
 You can view this as the minimum set of settings required to create a Candy Machine.
 Many projects will be using a similar set of settings, as this already provides a fully-working on-chain distribution mechanism.

-:::caution

-The `number` setting cannot be altered after you create your `CMv2`.

-:::

 The settings that are specified in this example are:
 - price